Cairl/CS2-Font-Changer/README.md

 > [!IMPORTANT]
 > - Installing a new font will replace all existing in-game fonts
-> - Use Steam's "Verify integrity of game files" to restore defaults
+> - Use Steam's "Verify Integrity of Game Files" feature to restore the default fonts.
 > - Compatible with most modern TrueType (.ttf) and OpenType (.otf) fonts

 > [!WARNING]